syncfusion-content/js-api-docs/api/js/ejReportDesigner.md

 ### tenantName  `string`
 {:#members:tenantname}

-Gets or sets the tenant name of the user groups; it will be used when integrating report designer with report server.
+Gets or sets the tenant name of the user groups; it will be used when integrating report designer with server.

 #### Default Value